zhzixuan/Image-processing/README.md

 ### 2_8
 Apply the box smooth filter on the image

-Hint: 8/9/10 New image to store the intermediate value, otherwise the origion value will be changed when filter working
+Hint: 8/9/10 Use a new image to store the intermediate value, otherwise the origion value will be always changed when filter working
 ### 2_9
 Apply the median filter on the image
 ### 2_10